 We compensate our executive officers and employees typically through salaries and, on occasion, equity or option grants in Iroquois Valley REIT.
 All of our staff is eligible for performance-based bonuses.
-No grants or options were issued or granted to any directors or executive officers in calendar year 2017, 2018, or 2019.
+No grants or options were issued or granted to any directors or executive officers in calendar year 2017 - 2021.
 We have not awarded any executive officer any stock appreciation awards (SARs) or similar form of stock-based compensation.

-Compensation paid to named executive officers for the years ending December 31, 2018 and December 31, 2019 is listed below.
+Compensation paid to named executive officers for the years ending December 31, 2020 and December 31, 2021 is listed below.